 Payhawk corporate cards don’t come with monthly fees.
 Users can also enjoy 0% in foreign exchange fees in six currencies and just 1.99% exchange markup on all other currencies.

-Our stringent card controls mean you can immediately freeze or block lost or stolen cards from within our software; users can also block their cards if they suspect fraudulent activity.
-We have strict security measures to protect user information and sensitive data.
+Our stringent card controls mean you can immediately freeze or block lost or stolen cards from within our software; users can also block their own cards if they suspect fraudulent activity.
+We have strict security measures in place to protect user information and sensitive data.

 We’re one of the only spend management solutions offering businesses corporate credit cards.
 These cards not only give you more options when managing business spending, but they also help you build credit.
 Paying off the credit card balance each month helps establish your business as credit-worthy, which can help you access business finance should you need it to help your business grow in the future.

-All EEA Payhawk corporate card customers receive free Visa travel insurance as standard, with no setup required.
-As long as they’re cardholders, all traveling employees are covered from day one.
+All EEA Payhawk corporate card customers, receive free Visa travel insurance as standard, with no setup required.
+As long as they’re cardholders, all travelling employees are covered from day one.

-Centralized access to finance data across multiple entities is crucial for effective spend management.
-That’s why we offer market-leading integrations with ERP, accounting, business productivity, and business travel systems.
-Or, if your software isn’t on the list, you can build your custom API.
+Centralised access to finance data across multiple entities is crucial for effective spend management.
+That’s why we offer market-leading integrations with ERP, accounting, business productivity and business travel systems.
+Or, if your software isn’t on the list, you can build your own custom API.
 Real-time reconciliation and reporting across integrations means you never lose sight of your spending.
 You stay informed, always.